The Performance Temple

 The form is called the Lattice Heart.
 Employees watch it the way medieval monks watched cathedral clocks — for the assurance that the system is functioning, that their work matters, that the numbers are going up.

-The Performance Temple is experienced as a space between cathedral and office — a place where the rituals of labor acquire the weight of devotion.
+The Performance Temple registers as a space between cathedral and office — a place where the rituals of labor acquire the weight of devotion.
 The photovoltaic glass ensures that time is always visible, always moving.
 The Lattice Heart ensures that output is always visible, always watched.

 Sight